Session lock

 unlock_and_destroy()

-Unlock the session, destroying the object
+unlock the session, destroying the object

 This request indicates that the session should be unlocked, for example because the user has entered their password and it has been verified by the client.